 USCIS is open and will accept your application.

 Note that extension application should be filed before i94 expiry.
 USCIS may not give relaxation later if you fail to file as USCIS is open.

 USCIS Coronavirus Asylum Inquiries

-As reported by AILA, USCIS has closed their Asylum offices for in person inquiries but will continue to work on applications in their back offices.
+As reported by AILA, USCIS has closed its Asylum offices for in-person inquiries but will continue to work on applications in their back offices.

 There is no official news from USCIS about any processing stops.
 As a matter of fact, USCIS is working on allowing its employees to work from home.